ACTINIC KERATOSIS

 Signs & Symptoms

-• Flat or slightly raised spots that are crusty, rough or scaly
+- Flat or slightly raised spots that feel crusty, rough, or scaly

 Who is most at risk?

-• Living in a sunny area like the Okanagan
+- Living in a sunny region, such as the Okanagan

-• A history of frequent, repeated sun exposure and sunburns
+- A history of frequent or intense sun exposure or sunburns

 Preventing actinic keratosis.